 Technopolis consultants are happy to take opportunities to present work for consideration and discussion in professional and academic fora.
 The diary shows some of the events over the next few months where we will be making presentations.

-14 March 2014 - Stockholm office director Tomas Åström will present our impact evaluation of the Research Council of Norway's support measures to increase participation in EU-funded research to an audience of Swedish government officials and representatives of Sweden's main public R&D funding agencies.
+24 April 2014 - Stockholm office director Tomas Åström will present our impact evaluation of the Research Council of Norway's support measures to increase participation in EU-funded research to the Swedish Ministry of Education and Research.

 12 June 2014 - Göran Melin will give a presentation at the Centre for International Cooperation.
 Warsaw University of Technology, Poland.
 His talk is entitled “Internationalisation of research - forced upon HEIs or their own choice?"

 Peru takes in UK experience in science, technology and innovation policies

 Paul Simmonds & Cristina Rosemberg joined with representatives from Peru's National Council of Science and Technology (Concytec), to present the report “Coordination and Governance mechanisms, the United Kingdom experience”

 The paper was presented at an event in Lima on 11 March as part of the work carried out by the British Embassy to support Peru in developing management tools that give sustainability to the national science, innovation and technology systems.

 In February 2014, a delegation of government officers from the Ministry of Production, the National Competitiveness Council (NCC) , the Regional Government of Piura and Concytec , visited different science, technology and innovation public and private institutions in the UK.
 These visits enabled the delegation to identify the coordination mechanisms used by British institutions in the implementation of science, technology and innovation policies among governing bodies as well as national and regional institutions.